lucksus/node-swipl/README.md

 ## Known issues

+ * Unicode data cannot be exchanged.
  * Exporting PL_BLOB terms is not handled.
  * Exporting PL_DICT terms is not supported.
 It is not supported at all by SWI-Prolog foreign interface.
  * Installed files cannot be copied around on *nix.
-The linker has libswipl location specified absolutely in the binding object file.
+The linker has `libswipl` location specified absolutely in the binding object file.
 The location of `SWI_HOME_DIR` is determined install-time and written into the file `plbase.conf`.